 by Tomasz Puk | Jan 11, 2019

 The following case study of Pro4People IEC 62304 compliant software development service describes a project we delivered for an innovative UK medical startup – Skin Analytics.
 Their mission is to help more people survive skin cancer.
-The client wanted to develop a unique and innovative skin cancer diagnosis system.
+With this in mind the client wanted to develop a unique and innovative skin cancer diagnosis system.

 The client had started in 2012, surely from the right angle, with the design and training of an AI component, and then proving it with clinical evidence.
 The developed solution uses Artificial Intelligence to process skin lesions images in order to provide early detection of skin cancer conditions.
-An image can be taken from home or at health care providers such as pharmacies, health centers or hospitals.
-This way, the preventive diagnosis is made available in the blink of an eye.
+An image can be taken from home or at health care providers including pharmacies, health centers or hospitals.
+For this reason, the preventive skin cancer diagnosis is made available in the blink of an eye.

 Starting the Project

-SkinAnalytics contacted Pro4People, as they were looking for a software solution provider and AWS Consulting Partner that would develop a backend part of the overall solution.
+SkinAnalytics contacted Pro4People, as they were looking for a software solution provider as well as an AWS Consulting Partner that would develop a backend part of the overall solution.
 The backend was supposed to be highly reliable and scalable, and ready for global deployments based primarily on Amazon Web Services cloud infrastructure.
-The solution had to comply with medical device regulations applicable to health software such as IEC 62304, ISO 14971, and parts of ISO 13485 standards.
-The developed system needed to fit in, and interface with the already existing components of Skin Analytics ecosystem, such as mobile apps or health care providers’ applications.
+The solution had to also comply with medical device regulations applicable to health software such as IEC 62304, ISO 14971, and parts of ISO 13485 standards.
+The developed system needed to fit in, and interface with the already existing components of Skin Analytics ecosystem, including mobile apps or health care providers’ applications.

 The initial 4 week-long phase, called Pre-Development, started in July.
-This is a typical way in which we at Pro4People, start health software projects: It gives the initial project team time to work together and agree on all deliverables and processes so specific to Software Development Life Cycle.
+This is the way we usually start health software projects at Pro4People.
+It gives the initial project team time to work together and agree on all deliverables as well as processes specific to Software Development Life Cycle.
 The major deliverables from that phase were: